 Are you wasting up to 60% of your capability?

 I met a really interesting group of people recently.
-We came together by chance.
+We came together by chance and chatted about what makes effective perfomance.

 My visual image from experiencing the event is of a crowd of people all standing around a hole in the ground, shouting instructions, and feeling important.